bcgov/Mautic-Openshift/README.md

 Additionally, you may need to configure your security settings in Gmail to turn on "Less secure app access" at https://myaccount.google.com/security as well as turn on "Display Unlock Captcha" at https://accounts.google.com/b/0/DisplayUnlockCaptcha.

+5. After setting up the email configuration, use the `Test Connection` and `Send Test Email` buttons to verify that the email is set up properly.

-5. To allow emails to be sent out to contacts, you must change the Frequency Rule within Mautic.
+6. To allow emails to be sent out to contacts, you must change the Frequency Rule within Mautic.
     On the top right of the page, you will see a cog for the settings.
 Go to Configuration -> Email Settings.
     Scrolling down, you will see the "Default Frequency Rule".
 This number will be the maximum number of emails that can be sent to a user in the given time period.
 Setting this number to a reasonable value will help prevent unintentional email spamming.